 Assuming you do what I recommend today and not delay going to the hospital for more than two weeks your PIP (Personal Injury Protection) insurance should cover it.
 Assuming you have the mandatory minimum coverage required by Florida law.

 As for a claim for your injuries (pain and suffering) – you have three hurdles to cross- all of them are surmountable but they must be cleared for you to get monetary compensation.

 Seatbelts Save Lives and Your Case- Failure to Wear a Seatbelt

-Everybody knows or should know that they are more likely to be injured in a car accident if they are not wearing a seatbelt.
+Everybody knows or should know that they are more likely to be injured in a Rear-End Car accident if they are not wearing a seatbelt.
 I understand you were distracted- and between us- I once in a while forget myself- especially if I get a call or something distracts me when I am getting in the car.